Long-range interacting Stark many-body probes with Super-Heisenberg precision: Conclusion

 \section{Conclusion}

 Stark localization transition in many-body systems, as a result of applying a gradient field in the lattice, has been harnessed to generate an ultra-precise sensor for measuring weak gradient fields.
 In this paper, we addressed the effect of long-range interactions on the capability of these probes.
 Our study showed that strong super-Heisenberg precision of the Stark probe can be obtained in all ranges of interaction in the extended phase until the transition point.
 However, as the interaction becomes more long-range two different behaviors can be observed.
 Initially, by making the system more long-ranged the sensing power, quantified by QFI and its exponent $\beta$, decreases.
 Then, around $\eta{\sim} 0.1$, where the system becomes effectively a fully connected graph, the sensitivity enhances again which can be seen in the rise of both QFI and $\beta$.
 These different trends can be explained through long-range interaction induced localization.
 In long-range interacting systems, keeping the filling factor fixed, every given spin configuration induces a different Zeeman energy splitting at each site.
 This energy splitting behaves like an effective random disorder that enhances localization and decreases the sensing power.
 When the interaction becomes almost fully connected, the energy splitting of all spin configurations becomes equal and effective localization disappears, which boosts the sensitivity of the probe.
 Interestingly, even by incorporating state preparation time in our resource analysis, the super-Heisenberg scaling still remains valid.
 In the localized phase, the system becomes size-independent and QFI follows a universal function.
 Several critical exponents governing the localization transition as well as their relationship have been extracted through extensive finite-size scaling analysis.
+In addition, we show that the CFI obtained via measuring spin configurations closely matches with the QFI, showing that spin configuration is indeed an optimal measurement.
 Finally, we have shown that the sensitivity decreases by increasing the filling factor.